Cuttings

 Blue oaks

-Dropping dry leaves
+Dropping millions of dry leaves

 Before